alex-dev0ps/fun-team-project-gcp/README.md

 __________________________________________________________________________________________________________________________

 # IMPORTANT INFORMATION:
-## If you see Apache TEST page instead of Wordpress, please follow:
+## If you see Apache TEST page instead of Wordpress, please read below:

 #### The steps to clear your browser cache may vary depending on the browser you are using.
 Here are some general instructions that should work for most browsers: